 Proceeding through the letter of Romans, I am not endeavouring to provide a running commentary but am drawing out those aspects of Paul’s teaching which in the past had eluded me and in some cases were directly contradicted by what I then believed.

 Firstly, the fact that Paul’s theology, although rooted as in this passage in the Cross of Christ and what it has achieved, is ultimately a theology of glory.
-That cannot be perceived from one particular passage but from his pastoral letters taken as a whole, as I hope will be demonstrated.
-So as result of the Cross (which in turn is a result of God’s permission of evil and suffering to come into the world) the Christian “exalts in the hope of God’s glory” (v2).
-And as some translations rightly discern that is not just a case of experiencing God’s glory (as all shall do), the Christian will come to share in it.
-That should not be such a surprise given that the elect of God are destined to be the corporate bride of Christ.
-And as Paul later would affirm to Timothy – “If we endure, we shall also reign together with Christ” (2Tim2:12) which sounds pretty glorious to me.
+One cannot perceive that from one particular passage but from his pastoral letters taken as a whole.
+So as result of the Cross, the Christian “exalts in the hope of God’s glory” (v2).
+And as some translations rightly discern that is not just a case of experiencing God’s glory (as all shall do).
+The Christian will come to share in it.
+That is not such a surprise given their destiny to become the corporate bride of Christ.
+And as Paul later would affirm to Timothy – “If we endure, we shall also reign together with Christ” (2Tim2:12).
+That sounds pretty glorious to me.

-Glory, that is for Christ and all who, having shared in His death, come to participate in His Life.
-“For being reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved in His life” (v10).
-Note the tenses: having been reconciled and justified we shall be saved – salvation is a continuing process which involves a participation in the Life of Christ.
+Glory, that is for Christ and all who having shared in His death, come to participate in His Life.
+“For being reconciled to God through the death of His Son, we shall be saved in His life” (v10).
+Note the tenses: having been reconciled and justified we shall be saved.
+Salvation is a continuing process which involves a participation in the Life of Christ.
 Quite what Paul means by that should become clearer as we proceed.